-A number of lessons were observed which were purportedly curriculum focussed, but where most of the ICT use could be described as skill-oriented.
+A number of lessons were observed which were purportedly curriculum-focussed, but where most of the ICT use could be described as skill-oriented.
+That is, while pupils' ICT skill base may have been extended (although this was not always the case - in some cases pupils were simply rehearsing already well practised abilities) it did not further those pupils' subject knowledge or understanding.
 While there were various instances of the acquisition of curriculum knowledge or potentially transferable abilities (problem solving skills, the recognition of the appropriate use of ICT in a given situation and so on) occurring within such sessions, these were again incidental rather than being formally built into the lesson plan.